How to Move Your WordPress Site Using a Plugin

 You may need to increase the maximum execution time and max input time if your internet is slow.

-Once you upload the htaccess file, go back to the import site page and refresh the page.
-And see the Maximum Upload fie size is changed to be your number or not.
-If not, it means your hosting won’t allow you to change the PHP settings via htaccess file.
-Then you will need to use the htaccess backup file to replace it back.
+Once you upload the .htaccess file, go back to the import site page and refresh the page to see if the Maximum Upload file size has changed to your number or not.
+If not, it means your hosting won’t allow you to change the PHP settings via the .htaccess file.
+Then you will need to use the .htaccess backup file to replace it.

-But after reload the import site page, the site breaks, it means you add something wrong in htaccess file, just use the htaccess backup file to replace it.
+But after reloading the import site page, the site breaks, which means you added something wrong in the .htaccess file, just use the .htaccess backup file to replace it.
 Then try to change or add PHP settings again.

-Login to cPanel at your new hosting and look for MultiPHP INI Editor.
+Log in to cPanel at your new hosting and look for MultiPHP INI Editor.
 You can change PHP settings from there.
-Once you finish the changes, go back to the import site page and refresh page.
-The maximum upload filesize should be changed now.
+Once you finish the changes, go back to the import site page and refresh the page.
+The maximum upload file size should be changed now.

 php_ini_file

-If the php.ini doesn’t work, you may try to use .user.ini file instead.
+If the php.ini doesn’t work, you may try to use the .user.ini file instead.
 You will find this file at the webroot.
-If you don’t see one, just create one and add the php settings below in it.
+If you don’t see one, just create one and add the PHP settings below to it.

 php_ini_file

-If none of method above works, you need to contact your host provider for supporting you.
-Or you may try alternative methods below.
+If none of the methods above work, you need to contact your host provider for support.
+Or you may try the alternative methods below.

-An issue I found with using All-in-One WP Migration plugin
+An issue I found with using the All-in-One WP Migration plugin in 2021

 Conclusion